19 Apr intonation on the Violin – introduction

-Like in many things in life, there is no other variable, which is as strong as this one!
+To improve your intonation on the violin regularity is key!
+Like in many things in life, there is nothing more powerful than this one!
 Regularity will not only make you feel the process of getting better in a smooth linear matter, but it will also improve your overall ability to deliver on demand.
 We should look at practicing intonation like a marathon, not a sprint.
 Small doses regularly are x-times better than big intonation practice chunks placed irregularly on your practice schedule!

-Playing scales for example is one of the best exercises on the violin to practice many aspects of the violin technique, but without the focus on ONE thing at the time, they can be a waste of time entirely.
+Playing scales for example is one of the best exercises on the violin.
+But without the focus on ONE thing at the time, they can be a waste of time entirely.
 If we practice intonation, we want the focus to be right there, where we need it.
 Therefore we must get rid of factors, who interfere with our focus!

-- Play as slow as needed to hear the perfect intonation, too slow is better than too fast, because the fast tempo will draw your focus to other difficulties.
+- Play as slow as needed to hear the perfect intonation.
+Too slow is better than too fast!
+The fast tempo will draw your focus to other difficulties.

 - Don’t vibrate as long as you focus on intonation.
 This way your ears or your chromatic tuning device can recognize the correct pitch without any distraction.